chuvanan/xml2df/README.md

     especially when repeated several times before reaching the right solution (it happens more often than you think).
   * To facilitate solution design.
 Usually, XML document's structure has the same layout (branches, elements) at different levels (nodesets).
-You don't a whole document (= hundreds of thousands elements), just a couple of elements in each nodesets is enough for programming.
+You don't need a whole document (= hundreds of thousands elements), just a couple of elements in each nodesets is enough for programming.

 ### Sample projects